Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 Another benefit of Netflix is that there aren’t any additional costs involved.
 If you choose the lowest tier plan, you’ll never pay more than $8.99/mo.

-On the other hand, Amazon Prime offers many books, movies, music, and discounts; it’s undoubtedly a worthy service for $12.99/mo.
+On the other hand, Amazon Prime Video is also only $8.99/month or you can pay $12.99/month and get Amazon Prime which offers many books, movies, music, and discounts.

 Overall, the consensus is that Netflix is the better option if you focus solely on streaming content.
-Not only do you have newer and older movies, but you also get Premium channel specials such as Shameless and Game of Thrones.
+Not only do you have newer and older movies, but you also get Premium channel specials such as Shameless.